Boeing 737-800 (Photo: Jan Gruber).

 Advertising

-The level management has not yet submitted the application for insolvency to the Korneuburg Regional Court, and Ryanair is already advertising “Rescue Fares”.
-The chaotic press release speaks of nine destinations from 8,99 euros, but there is only one destination at this price.
+Level management has not even submitted its insolvency application to the Korneuburg Regional Court yet, and Ryanair is already advertising "rescue fares".
+The chaotic press release speaks of nine destinations starting at 8,99 euros, but only one destination is listed at this price.

 The Irish low-cost airline is trying to capitalize on the bankruptcy of its competitor Level Europe and, according to its own statements, is offering special tariffs from € 8,99 on nine routes from Vienna.
 The media release is extremely chaotic, however, because the list of destinations contains only one destination that is offered at this price.